RiteshTiwari-2003/love-react/Readme.md

 npm uninstall tailwindcss

 but when you install tailwindcss like this npm i tailwindcss without dev dependencies them it go in dependencies in package.json

+# what is the node module?

+the node_module folder in a node.js project is a directory that contains all the libraries (dependencies) and their sub dependencies required for your project of function,these libraries are installed when you run the npm install or yarn install command. purpose of node module:

+1. dependencies storage: the folder store all the package and module you specify in the dependencies or devdependencies section of your package.json file.
+2. it also include subdependencies required by those package

+# how the node module work?

+when you run npm install;
+node package manager reads the package.json file to determine which packages are needed npm install those packages and their dependencies from the npm registry the download packages are placed in the node module